Note: This post was first published on the 6th August, 2013.

 On the other, you see Apple haters challenging the supposed superiority of Apple products and ridiculing naive fan-boys and fan-girls who are seemingly exploited by Steve Job and Apple’s shrewd marketing strategies.
 Although worlds apart these two groups may seem, but in actuality, they’re more similar than one would’ve imagined – both are extreme with their own beliefs, intolerant to any other views and tend to overreact to criticisms and rebuttals from the opposing party.

 The only people that are distinct from them may very well be those who are neutral with their stand.
-They’re the objective and practical ones who don’t simply subscribe or unsubscribe to a particular brand without first evaluating the overall quality of a product.
+They’re the objective and practical ones who don’t simply subscribe or unsubscribe to a particular brand without first evaluating a product’s overall quality .
 Brands are after all created and maintained by the marketing wizards and advertisements play with our emotions.
 If there’s one thing that history has shown us, emotions do get in the way of sound judgement.

 Well, one man’s meat is another man’s poison.
 It really has a lot to do with tolerating another person’s ideas and thoughts, and respecting opinions which differ from ours.